+The first chapter of Hebrews gives a series of Old Testament scriptures to show that Jesus is better than angels.
+For the most part, the scriptures are just quoted, with no attempt to prove that they are indeed about Jesus Christ.
 The rapid succession of scriptures appears to be a review of something the readers already believe.
 The author is reminding them that Jesus, the Son of God, is superior to the angels.
 Angels are servants, but Christ is the creator and ruler of all.

 The recipients of the letter may have thought: Yes, we knew all that.
 What’s your point?

 A superior message (verses 1-3)

 The author makes his point in chapter 2.
 “Therefore,” he says, because Christ is so great, “we must pay greater attention to what we have heard, so that we do not drift away from it.”
 By using the word “drift,” the author is suggesting a nautical image: We need to anchor our boat, or the currents will gradually move us away.
 We aren’t planning to drift away, but if we aren’t careful, we will.
 The way to stay anchored is to focus on the message of Jesus.

 Verse 2: “For if the message declared through angels was valid…” What message was declared through angels?
 It was the law of Moses.
 Angels were involved in giving the law (Deuteronomy 33:2-3; Acts 7:53; Galatians 3:19).
 It was under the law of Moses that “every transgression or disobedience received a just penalty.”

 But “how can we escape if we neglect so great a salvation?”
 If the message of angels was valid (and it was) and disobedient people were punished, surely we won’t escape if we ignore the message of Christ.
 This is an argument from the lesser to the greater, a common Jewish method of teaching.
 If Jesus is better than the angels, then his message is better than theirs.
 If the message delivered by servants was authoritative, then the message delivered by the Son is even more so.